nikolasbasler/BPhage/README.md

 # The honey bee triad: Phages are mutualistic partners in the gut microbiome of *Apis mellifera*

-This repository contains all scripts to reproduce the analysis for the paper by Basler et al (XXX ref) and usage instructions.
-The entire 2,343 assembled phage genomes are also stored here as well as a subset with the 97 core phages.
-The 1,066 >90% complete genomes are on Genbank (See Supplementary file, sheet i - Genbank accessions).
+This repository contains all scripts and usage instructions to reproduce the analysis for the paper by Basler et al (XXX ref).
+All 97 core phage genomes as well as all >90% complete non-core genomes (1047 additional sequences) are on Genbank (See Supplementary file, sheet i - Genbank accessions).
+The remaining 1199 non-core, <90% complete genomes can be found in this Github repository.

 This pipeline is split into two parts.
 The first part is meant for a high-performance computer (HPC) and can be skipped, if so wanted.
 The second part is for the statistical analysis and visualisation using RStudio.
-The idea of the workflow is to set up on the HPC, run the respective scripts, clone this repo to a local computer, copy the relevant output files from the HPC to the local computer and continue with the statistical analysis using the R project.
+The scripts pretend to be on the same computer but it is possible to clone this repo to an HPC and a local computer, run the HPC scripts, copy the relevant output files from the HPC to the local computer and continue with the statistical analysis using the R project.

 To clone the repository, please run
 ```